aex1994/DataEngineering/Data Warehousing Project/README.md

 Manual Setup Needed:

-1. Manually install docker desktop in your machine and setup WSL2 integration
+1. Manually install Docker Desktop (https://www.docker.com/products/docker-desktop/) in your machine and setup WSL2 integration (https://docs.docker.com/desktop/features/wsl/).
-2. All content of the Data Warehosing Project Folder should be in a folder in your home directory, called "dwproject" (~/dwproject)
+2. All contents of the Data Warehosing Project folder should be in a folder in your home directory, called "dwproject".
+The working directory is "~/dwproject".
 3. Rename the temp.env file to .env
+4. Create a Kaggle account (https://www.kaggle.com/) and generate your API token.
+The downloaded API token, kaggle.json, should be copied inside this directory "~/.config/kaggle"
-4. Run the mainscript.py
+5. Run the mainscript.py